 2012 is a year of Dickens anniversaries – a major one for him, and what’s turned out to be quite a significant one for me.
 It’s his bicentenary, of course, but it will also be 30 years since I first read Bleak House.
 I know that because I wrote an essay on it in my first term at Oxford.
 Looking at that again, when I came upon it a few weeks ago, I experienced one of those odd time-slip moments when you meet your younger self coming back.
 I wrote, then, about ‘angles of perception’ in the novel, which was a fancy way of saying I looked at the double narrative structure, one in the voice of Esther Summerson, and one in the third person, which we’re led to believe is Dickens himself – giving us information we wouldn’t otherwise have, making us laugh, and sermonising at us, on occasion, about the desperate need for social change.

-Needless to say Bleak House has survived rather better than my 18-year-old attempt to analyse it, but the sheer exhilaration I felt on first reading the book has remained with me – in fact not just remained but enriched and evolved over time, and emerged, finally, into Tom-All-Alone’s, my own small offering to the great man by way of a 200th commemoration.
-It’s an attempt to engage creatively with his 19th century masterpiece from a 21st century perspective, in which I’ve tried to follow in his footsteps, rather than step into his (very large) shoes.
+Needless to say Bleak House has survived rather better than my 18-year-old attempt to analyse it, but the sheer exhilaration I felt on first reading the book has remained with me – in fact not just remained but enriched and evolved over time, and emerged, finally, into The Man in Black, my own small offering to the great man by way of a 200th commemoration.
+It’s an attempt to engage creatively with his 19th-century masterpiece from a 21st-century perspective, in which I’ve tried to follow in his footsteps, rather than step into his (very large) shoes.
 All the same, I was surprised to find how few people had been there before me.

 Considering how popular his books are – how many adaptations are still being made – there aren’t many contemporary writers who’ve used his books as the starting point for new work of their own.
 Peter Carey’s Jack Maggs and Lloyd Jones’ Mister Pip are obvious exceptions, as are the various continuations of Drood, but when you look at what an industry of Austen ‘fan fiction’ there is out there, it seems odd that characters like Bill Sikes or Miss Havisham haven’t had a literary after-life.
 Or Inspector Bucket, of course, the first fictional English detective (though I’ve done my best to remedy that particular omission).
 But when you look at the question again, an answer does start to suggest itself.